The Starbucks menu is expansive and often confusing for those who have never been there.

 The hot tea category has fewer options available, but you’ll likely find the one you want on the list.

-As with the other types, you have the opportunity to add and change things from the recipe.
+As with the other types, you can add and change things from the recipe.

 These are the types of hot teas available at Starbucks: